DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 _This magic power!?_

-_How is this possible... that's unsual power!_
+_How is this possible... that's unusual power!_

 This was the same pressure as he felt when he fought Vanessa.
 And this succubus sprung into action towards them.